 1. Challenges and goals

 Motivation comes by pursuing challenges and goals.
 In gamification, there can be different (end) goals.
 Think of achieving a certain number of points, becoming first on the leaderboard or completing a level.
-When we achieve such a challenge, the hormone endorphins are released in our brains.
-This is also called the happiness hormone.
+When we accomplish such challenges, endorphins are released in our brains.
+Endorphine is also called the happiness hormone.
 It makes us feel euphoric.

-Sometimes there can also be a goal in the form of a game story.
+Sometimes, the goal can be presented in the form of a game story.
 You often see this in serious games, such as Underground.
-This game is about the brave girl, Sari, who has her robot friend Sw4nk.
-Sari’s father is not happy with Sw4nk and sends him to the mines.
-As Sari, you (the player), tries to free Sw4nk from the mines.
-Players, surgeons, in this case, empathize with the characters and have the end goal of freeing the robot boyfriend.
-This motivates them to complete all the levels and finish the game.
+This game revolves around the story of a brave girl named Sari and her robot friend, Sw4nk.
+Sari’s father is unhappy with Sw4nk, and sends him to the mines.
+As the player, surgeons in this case, takes on the role of Sari, the objective is to free Sw4nk from the mines.
+Players empathize with the characters and are motivated to complete all the levels and finish the game by striving for the end goal of freeing the robot friend.

 2. Rewards and feedback

-Challenges and goals are more fun when you achieve them.
+Challenges and goals are more fun when they are achievable.
 There is a reason why sales departments often use sales targets.
-If the employee reaches them, he or she receives a bonus.
-Of course, you don’t have to give a financial bonus if someone makes sufficient use of a simulation.
+If the employee reaches them, they receives a bonus.
+Of course, you don’t have to give a financial bonus when someone makes sufficient use of a simulation.
 You can also work with points and badges.

 Points are a reward for successfully completing an activity.
 These points also provide insight into game progress.
-An important function of points is to provide feedback.
+An important function of points is to provide feedback on the performance of a player.

 Badges work both as a reward and as a way of providing feedback to the player.
-When a player completes a level or challenge, he or she receives a visual badge.
-This in turn helps to stimulate the happiness hormone.
+When a player completes a level or challenge, they receive a visual badge.
+This in turn helps to release the happiness hormone.
 In addition, badges provide insight into progress.
 For example, the player can be told in advance that there are 12 badges to be earned.
-The player then knows that with 8 badges he or she is well on his way to the top of the leaderboard.
-A gamified simulator must be built in such a way that each user has his own account, where he can see the progress.
+The player then knows that with 8 badges they’re well on their way to the top of the leaderboard.
+A gamified simulator must be built in such a way that each user has their own account, where they can see the progress.

 3. Competition

 Learning as a team is more effective.
 Playing together or competing against other players also has a positive effect on the user experience of a gamified simulator.
 Leaderboards are a way to stimulate competition between players.
 A leaderboard is a visual ranking based on the number of points gained.
 You have insight into your total score and that of other players.
-For instance, when a player sees that he or she is in second place with 4 points behind, he or she is motivated to play more and capture first place.
+For instance, when a player sees that they’re in second place with 4 points behind, they are motivated to play more and capture first place.

 Conclusion

 Simulators are still suitable for training and for preparing trainees for real-life situations.
 The effectiveness of a simulator can be improved with gamification techniques, such as challenges, rewards and competition.
-By using these techniques, the target audience is more motivated, both in the short and long term.
+By using these techniques, players are more motivated, both in the short and long term.

 Want to know more about gamification for simulations?
 Please contact Tim Laning to discuss it: